 February 01, 2019 | Blog | Cranes | Industry News | News | Russ Gallivan | Safety Training

-Here are a few highlights of the changes made to ASME 30.9 in June of 2018 and a few other general provisions that we see individuals still being misinformed on.
-For a full list of provisions, we encourage you to go to (https://webstore.ansi.org/Standards/ASME/ASMEB302018).
-Once again, this list is only a highlight of some of the changes and not a full conclusive list
+Because of this, we have outlined a few highlights of the changes made to ASME 30.9 in June of 2018 and a few other general provisions that we see individuals still being misinformed on.
+For a full list of provisions, we encourage you to visit the ANSI website.

 Most trainers instruct that all sling types have a choker hitch strength rating of 75% of vertical capacity.
 However, as we continue to stay up to date on the ASME standards we understand that this is incorrect.
 Therefore, we instruct all of our clients that only the rope slings have a strength rating of 75% of vertical capacity of a choker hitch, while most all other slings have an 80% strength of vertical capacity with a choker hitch.

-New guidelines for maintaining written records of periodic inspections of slings.
+The new guidelines for maintaining written records of periodic inspections of slings include:

-New language regarding minimum requirements for riggers assigned to load handling activities (such as ensuring the weight of the load and center of gravity).
+New language regarding minimum requirements for riggers assigned to load handling activities.
+These include ensuring the weight of the load and center of gravity).

-New Rigger Responsibility section that discusses the knowledge of sling angles and how this effect sling tension to avoid overloading.
+New Qualified Rigger Responsibility section discusses the knowledge of sling angles and how this affects sling tension to avoid overloading.

-A new chapter that specifically discusses High-Performance Round Slings that includes training, components, removal and operating/rigging practices.
+A new chapter specifically discusses High-Performance Round Slings that includes training, components, removal and operating/rigging practices.

-There is now a specific language for slings that have been in storage or idle for more than a year is now included in the new standard.
+There is now a specific language for slings that have been in storage or idle for more than a year.

 These are just a few highlights of the new standards that some instructors and training companies may not be aware of.
-We would recommend that a qualified person within your company acquire the new standards or sign up for our Qualified Rigger- Signal Person and Supervisor Crane & Rigging Awareness training.
-Our training focuses on more than just standards and with hands-on interactive approach.
+We would recommend that a qualified person within your company acquire the new standards or sign up for our Qualified Rigger & Signal Person and Supervisor Crane & Rigging Awareness training.
+Therefore, our training focuses on more than just standards and we have a hands-on interactive approach.
 For more on the dangers of not keeping up to date on OSHA standards, check out our blog on Suspended Loads.